rabbitControl/RCP/RCPSpecification.md

 ## Parameter Id

+The parameter-id is a unique identifier for each parameter.
+The paramter-id 0 is reserved and identifies the virtual [root-group](#Root-Parameter-Group).

-The parameter-id may be encoded in multiple consecutive bytes, where the most significant bit of the byte defines whether this byte is the last byte of the `Parameter Id`.
+The parameter-id is encoded in a sequence of bytes (at least one), where the most significant bit of each byte defines whether this byte is the last byte of the `Parameter Id` sequence.
 To obtain the value of the `Parameter Id`, each byte needs to be masked with 0x7F.

 Implementations shall avoid sending useless 0-bytes.
 E.g.: if a `Parameter Id` is smaller than 128 only one byte should be sent.